github/docs/content/actions/using-workflows/caching-dependencies-to-speed-up-workflows.md

 - Using the {% data variables.product.prodname_dotcom %} web interface, as shown below.
 - Using the REST API.
 For more information, see the "[AUTOTITLE](/rest/actions/cache)" REST API documentation.
-- Installing a {% data variables.product.prodname_cli %} extension to manage your caches from the command line.
-For more information, see the [gh-actions-cache](https://github.com/actions/gh-actions-cache) extension.
+- Installing the `gh cache` subcommand to manage your caches from the command line.
+For more information, see the [GitHub CLI documentation](https://cli.github.com/manual/gh_cache).
+Note that you should ensure that you have version 2.32.0 or higher of the CLI installed if you are doing this manually.

 {% else %}